 What's the Difference Between Legal Custody and Physical Custody?

-Parents with legal custody have the right to make major decisions concerning a child’s health, welfare, and education.
+Parents with legal custody have the right to make important decisions concerning a child’s health, welfare, and education.
 This includes where the child attends school and from whom they receive medical care.
 When parents are married, they typically share this decision-making power.

 Joint legal custody